What are the different types of Software Engineer Roles?

 A software engineer who specializes in creating systems, methods, and procedures to test the security of a software system and exploit and fix security flaws is called a security engineer.
 This type of developer often works as a “white-hat” ethical hacker and attempts to penetrate systems to discover vulnerabilities.

 Many other types of software engineer roles exist in different engineering functions.
-Ultimately, they all work towards providing a seamless user experience of their application.
+Ultimately, they all work towards providing a seamless user experience for their application.